 How ANT works

-Aragon lets users manage their entire organisation on a blockchain network.
-Its main aim is to make it as easy as possible for anyone to a run a business while at the same time eliminating unnecessary intermediaries and organisational bureaucracy.
+Aragon lets users manage their entire organization on a blockchain network.
+Its main aim is to make it as easy as possible for anyone to a run a business while at the same time eliminating unnecessary intermediaries and organizational bureaucracy.

-These organisations will be in the form of a DAO, or Decentralized Autonomous Organisation, designed to support all the components of traditional businesses, such as accounting, payroll, fundraising, transfers, etc.
+These organizations will be in the form of a DAO, or Decentralized Autonomous Organisation, designed to support all the components of traditional businesses, such as accounting, payroll, fundraising, transfers, etc.